hugoalh/deno-lint-rules/docs/rules/no-import-node-non-functional.md

 > ✔️ In the recommended rule set.

 Forbid import non functional NodeJS module in Deno.
-See [Deno `node` APIs](https://docs.deno.com/runtime/reference/node_apis/).
+Visit [Deno `node` APIs](https://docs.deno.com/runtime/reference/node_apis/) for more information.

 > [!NOTE]
 > - Due to the Deno linter plugin API limitations, detect imports from imports map is not possible.